Pavla-vev/en-for-designers/08-clarity- first/index.md

 ### How successful where you in solving the problem?

+I think that thanks to this startap, there will be more visitors to the town of Chřibská and the natural monuments in the area.
+And the dilapidated historical monument of the 19th century will be saved.

 ## Keywords
 analysis, logo, communication, guest-house, Chřibská town, graphic design, identity, tourist, logotype, marketing, strategy, social media, typography, visualization